 Company continues proactively notifying customers of payment plans, other tools to help manage energy bills.

-ST. PETERSBURG, Fla. – With rising summer temperatures threatening to cause even more financial hardship for people struggling to pay their energy bills, Duke Energy continues to support customers, connect them with available assistance, and offer tools and programs – including flexible payment plans – to help manage electric bills.
+CHARLOTTE, N.C. – With rising summer temperatures threatening to cause even more financial hardship for people struggling to pay their energy bills, Duke Energy continues to support customers, connect them with available assistance, and offer tools and programs – including flexible payment plans – to help manage electric bills.

 Duke Energy is reaching out to customers who are past due through email and/or text with information about utility assistance administered by agencies in their local communities.